-Merino wool base layers are becoming more and more popular, and for good reason.
+Merino wool base layers are among the best base layers for women.
 They’re soft, comfortable and keep you cozy warm in cold weather.

-They efficiently wick away sweat and moisture.
-They’re also naturally odor-resistant, so you don’t have to worry about smelling stinky after a long trail day.
+They wick away sweat and moisture.
+They’re also naturally odor-resistant, so you don’t have to worry about smelling stinky after long days on the trails.

-Unlike other wools that are itchy, merino wool is soft and comfortable enough to be worn against bare skin.
+Unlike other wools that are itchy, merino wool is soft and comfortable enough to be worn against bare skin on cold days.
 This makes it a perfect base layer.

-Merino wool is all-natural and sustainable.
+Merino wool is a sustainable and natural fiber.
 It’s also a high-performance material, so it’s easy to see why it’s a top pick for outdoor enthusiasts.

 What Exactly is a Base Layer?

 Your base layer is the layer of clothes that’s right up against your skin.
-It’s the foundation of any clothing layering system for outdoor activity.
+It’s the foundation of any clothing layering system for outdoor activities.

 Your base layer is essentially your underwear or second skin when outdoors in cooler weather.
 This layer should be high quality and high performance.

-Since your base layer is closest to your skin, there are certain qualities you should look for when shopping for a base layer to wear outdoors.
+Since your base layer is closest to your skin, there are certain qualities you should look for when shopping for a base layer for outdoor adventures.

 Material type, material weight and garment fit are all important factors to consider when shopping for a base layer that’s just right for you.